LOW DEPOSITS - JUST £49 PER PERSON!

 Fly into Iceland's Keflavik Airport, where our Tour Manager will meet you and a coach will be waiting to carry you to Reykjavik and your first hotel.

 An included, guided city tour introduces fascinating Reykjavik and its surroundings this morning.
 See landmarks such as the Presidential Residence and the towering Hallgrim's Church, and admire the views from the extraordinary 'Pearl' - a glass-domed conference centre converted from disused water tanks.

-This evening, the highlight of the tour will be an included trip out of the city to search for the Aurora Borealis - the enchanting Northern Lights - flickering in the Icelandic night sky.
-Should you be lucky enough to view it, the phenomenon is an unforgettable sight.
+The highlight of the tour comes this evening, when you'll head out of the city to search for the Aurora Borealis - the enchanting Northern Lights - flickering in the Icelandic night sky.
+Should you be lucky enough to see it, the phenomenon is a sight to behold.

 Explore Reykjavik under your own steam, today, or join our Southern Shore Adventure optional excursion.
 This journey into wild, rugged Iceland takes us across the lava plateau, down onto the southern coastal lowlands and across the mighty river Olfusa.
 Discover Eyrarbakki, a coastal village with many old wooden houses, and marvel at Eyjafjallajokull - the volcano that famously closed down European airspace in 2010.

 Day Four: Join a Southern Shore Adventure tour